How Your Cycle Impacts Your Energy

 How Long is a Normal Cycle?

-The average cycle lasts about 28 days, but a normal cycle is anywhere between 22-40 days.
+The average cycle lasts about 28 days, but a regular cycle is anywhere between 22-40 days.
 You count your cycle length starting on the first day your bleeding starts to the day before the next one begins.
 In your lifetime, you may have as many as 450 cycles so don’t be in the dark about this.
 Use a period tracking app (or even make a good old-fashioned X on the calendar) so you can track what’s going on.

 What Changes Can I Expect Throughout My Cycle?